dmatsanganis/Data_Anonimization_Privacy_Threats_in_US_Census_Microdata_Analysis/README.md

 Define differential privacy and explain the importance of the privacy parameter 'e'.

-* Part B: Analysis and Privacy-Preserving Techniques In this exercise, we load the dataset into a Python notebook (Jupyter recommended) and perform various analyses while preserving privacy using differential privacy techniques.
+* Part B: Analysis and Privacy-Preserving Techniques In this exercise, we load the dataset into a Jupyter recommended and perform various analyses while preserving privacy using differential privacy techniques.
 Perform the following steps:

 Load the dataset into a Python notebook and display the first few rows to understand the data.
 Use the Amnesia anonymization tool to apply k-anonymity to the dataset.
 Comment on the resulting dataset.